practicalarduino/SHT1x/README.markdown

 ### readTemperatureC() ###

+Returns a float within the valid range of the sensor of -40 to +123.8C.
+A value of -40 is returned in the event of a communications error with the sensor.
+Example:

     float tempC = sht1x.readTemperatureC();

-Returns a float within the valid range of the sensor of -40 to +123.8.
-A value of -40 is returned in the event of a communications error with the module.

 ### readTemperatureF() ###

+Returns a float within the valid range of the sensor of -40 to +254.9F.
+A value of -40 is returned in the event of a communications error with the sensor.
+Example:

     float tempF = sht1x.readTemperatureF();

-Returns a float within the valid range of the sensor of -40 to +254.9C.
-A value of -40 is returned in the event of a communications error with the module.

 ### readHumidity() ###

+Returns a float within the valid range of the sensor of 0 to 100%.
+A value of -4.4 is returned in the event of a communication error with the sensor.
+Example:

     float humidity = sht1x.readHumidity();

-Returns a float within the valid range of the sensor of 0 to 100%.
-A value of -4.4 is returned in the event of a communication error with the module.